vdbrink/vdbrink.github.io/esphome/orcon_mechanic_ventilation.md

 I created three different designs to see which looks the best for me.

-In my first two designs you also get feedback and see what's the current active mode by the colored icon on the bottom row.
+In my first two designs, you also get feedback and see what's the current active mode by the colored icon on the bottom row.
 You can't see it if someone used one of the top buttons.

 #### Design 1: Home Assistant buttons